Vrcse1519/YoutubePlayer/README.md

 ![screenshot-5](http://s12.postimg.org/5cybqnxct/Photo_2014_12_16_7_08_23_PM.png)

 ### Usage
-**1)** Download the zip file and extract it.
+* Download the zip file and extract it.
 Then add the YoutubeHelper folder to your project.

-**2)** After these folder have been added to the project (remember to select copy file if necessary when adding to the project) you can start using this helper library, it's really simple...
+* After these folder have been added to the project (remember to select copy file if necessary when adding to the project) you can start using this helper library, it's really simple...

-**3)** Create a player property.
+* Create a player property.
 ```objc
 @property (nonatomic, strong) YTPlayerView *player;
 ```

-**4)** Set the player frame.
+* Set the player frame.
 ```objc
 // setting up the player
 self.player = [[YTPlayerView alloc] initWithFrame:CGRectMake(0, 50, 320, 350)];
 ```

-**5)** Then, you can load a playlist, multiple videos, a simple video or even using the video url like,
+* Then, you can load a playlist, multiple videos, a simple video or even using the video url like.
 ```objc
 // loading multiple videos from url
 NSArray *videosUrl = @[@"https://www.youtube.com/watch?v=Zv1QV6lrc_Y", @"https://www.youtube.com/watch?v=NVGEMZ_1ETs"];